Meisterstu/README-Generator/output/README.md

   npm i

   ## Usage
-  answer the questions to generate your readme
+  answer the questions to generate a README

   ## License
   none